-If the Colorado legislators passed legislation that includes source of income (SOI), it would require housing providers to participate in voluntary federally subsidized housing programs such as Section 8.
-However, regulatory compliance with these voluntary programs can be expensive and beyond the sophistication of some housing providers.
+Effective Jan.
+1, 2021, the Colorado Legislature passed legislation that added source of income (SOI) and requires most housing providers to participate in voluntary federal-subsidized housing programs, such as Section 8.
+Unfortunately, regulatory compliance with these voluntary programs can be expensive and beyond the sophistication of some housing providers.
 The cost of participation ends up being paid by residents who aren’t in the program, which raises the rent for everyone.
 The solution is to update the federal program to make participation less expensive.

 Colorado state law does not currently prohibit local cities from passing legislation for SOI mandates.
 Therefore, the City of Boulder and the City and County of Denver recently passed ordinances requiring local housing providers to accept all legal sources of income, including Section 8 vouchers.

 Denver’s SOI ordinance took effect January 1, 2019.
 On August 6, 2018, over much opposition, the Denver City Council passed the ordinance requiring housing providers with rental units in the County of Denver to consider Section 8 vouchers and other non-traditional sources of income.
 Non-traditional income may include vouchers and subsidies from Section 8, Colorado Coalition for the Homeless (CCH), VASH, CAP, student loans, disability, social security, pension benefits, etc.